PursuitOfDataScience/ggDoubleHeat/README.md

 Here in this section, two functions `geom_heat_grid()` and `geom_heat_circle()` are illustrated.

-For demostration purposes, the built-in dataset `pitts_tg` to illustrate the basic usage of the package.
+For demonstration purposes, the built-in dataset `pitts_tg` to illustrate the basic usage of the package.

 ``` r
 library(ggDoubleHeat)